Hibs owner Gordon receiving treatment for cancer

 Hibernian owner Ron Gordon has announced that he has been receiving treatment for cancer for the past year.

-In a letter to fans, the 72-year-old American explained that the treatment made international travel "a little more challenging", hence his absence from Edinburgh.
+In a letter to fans, the American explained that the treatment made international travel "a little more challenging", hence his absence from Edinburgh.

 "I want to assure you all our family's commitment to the club's long-term success remains absolute," he wrote.